top of page

 The verb 'relieve' has its roots in the Old French word 'relever,' which is a combination of the prefix 're-' meaning 'again' or 'back,' and 'lever,' meaning 'to lift' or 'to raise.'
 This etymology reflects the idea of 'lifting again' or 'raising up' something that has been burdened or oppressed, much like alleviating or easing a weight.
 As Old French influence extended into Middle English, 'relever' became 'releven,' and eventually, 'relieve.'
 This linguistic journey underscores the concept of providing relief by lessening the intensity, pressure, or discomfort of a situation, akin to lifting a burden or easing a weight, making it a key term in expressing the idea of alleviation and comfort.

-Find the meaning of relieve
+Quiz: Find the meaning of the verb relieve:

 Try Again!